Free Eccouncil 112-51 Exam Actual Questions

 Correct Answer: B

-Identify the IA principle employed by Bob in the above scenario.
+Identify the wireless encryption technology implemented in the security solution selected by Peter in the above scenario.

 Show Answer Hide Answer